Baruch528091/randamfacts/README.md

-Christopher Columbus reached the Americas in 1492, initiating European exploration and colonization.
+Ferdinand Magellan's expedition circumnavigated the globe between 1519 and 1522.